ptchblvck/vegan-enumber-checker/README.md

 **Scenario 1** - Input: "E100, E200, E300"

-- All three E-numbers are vegan → Result: `/yes`
+- All three E-numbers are vegan → Result: "Yes Product IS Vegan"

 **Scenario 2** - Input: "E100, E120, E300"

-- E120 (cochineal) is not vegan → Result: `/no`
+- E120 (cochineal) is not vegan → Result: "No Product is NOT Vegan"

 **Scenario 3** - Input: "E999, E1000"

-- E1000 is not in vegan database → Result: `/no`
+- E1000 is not in vegan database → Result: "No Product is NOT Vegan"

 ## 🎨 User Interface